-The children assigned to the program have been identified by their teachers as needing extra tuition.
-Through your lessons you will aim to improve literacy, numeracy, English language skills and confidence levels.
+The children assigned to the program have been selected by their teachers as they require extra tuition.
+The sessions aim to improve literacy, numeracy, English language skills and confidence levels.

 How this project makes a difference:

 Many of the primary schools in townships are severely overcrowded with over 50 students per class meaning that teachers are unable to give each child individual attention to help them develop and grow.
 GVI has designed a project providing individual coaching sessions to those children that have difficulties reading and writing.